fireship-io/fireship.io/content/lessons/windows-10-for-web-dev/index.md

 ### Cache Remote Login Credentials

-If you work with Github it can be useful to cache your git credentials to avoid typing your username/password on every remote push.
+If you work with GitHub it can be useful to cache your git credentials to avoid typing your username/password on every remote push.

 {{< file "terminal" "command line" >}}
 ```text